BotsForDiscord/bfdapi.js/README.md

 bfd.getBot("bot id").then((res) => console.log(res));
 // this will be different for every user
-// if successful: array of Bots
+// if successful: array of APIBot
 // if failed, it will throw an error
 ```